Beyond the acronyms: How AML/CTF is evolving

 The Many Faces of Financial Crime

-Financial crime certainly isn’t a new concept and has existed for centuries with the first known case being one of insurance fraud recorded in 300 BC, when two Greek sea merchants (mistakenly) thought they could get away with pocketing loaned money by sinking their own cargo ship.
-The scallywags.
-FinCrime has since developed to include identity fraud, embezzlement, bribery, and money and document counterfeiting to name a few, with new methods developing all the time.
-In this vein, the financial crime landscape is unrecognisable compared to what it looked like in 2008, it’s a new beast that’s bleeding the global economy and threatening businesses and individuals at a prolific rate.
-Meanwhile, the status quo around Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) needs a serious overhaul to ensure compliance and regulation procedures effectively combat these crimes.
+The financial crime landscape is unrecognisable compared to what it looked like in 2008 – a new beast that’s bleeding the global economy and threatening businesses and individuals at a prolific rate.
+Meanwhile, the status quo around Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) has undergone a serious overhaul to ensure compliance and regulation procedures effectively combat these crimes.

 • The financial crime risks businesses need to manage.